yasirbm/DNSC6301---Analytics-Edge/README.md

 # Credit Line Increase Model Card

+### Important Note on Our Model(s)
+Our group has built 2 models.
+1 using Python, and another using R. Since the model built on Python performs better, this model card corresponds primarily to the Python Model.
+However, an R markdown file which summarizes the model and some of the key observations we made is available here: **TO FILL OUT**

 ### Basic Information

 * **Persons involved in developing model**: Yasir Mohammad - `yasir@gwu.edu`, Katherine Scheuer - `kscheuer@gwu.edu`, Sadman Noor - `snoor11@gwu.edu`, Somender Chaudhary - `somender@gwu.edu`